 - Basil.
 My supermarket carries basil from Albenga, and that’s a good thing.
 It’s not like the small leaved, tender basil grown in my parent’s market-garden, but it’s still heavenly perfumed.

 - Extra Virgin Olive Oil.
 The best you can find and afford.
 Ligurians are infamous for being stingy and tight-fisted, but not when it comes to Olive Oil.
-I used the wonderful Oil a friend of my family produces in tiny quantities there on the hills near Arma di Taggia (origin of the Taggiasca olive)… so, you know, the best in the world.
+I used the wonderful Oil a friend of my family produces in tiny quantities there on the hills near Arma di Taggia (origin of the Taggiasca olive)… so, you know, only the best in the world.

 - Bell Pepper: the sweet kind.
 My family often uses the sweet, long green peppers.
 In this case, I used a small green Voghera pepper.